-The bill amends Section 5 of P.L.1996, c.138 (C.18A:7F-5) to clarify the definitions and procedures related to school district funding and budget submissions in New Jersey.
+The bill amends Section 5 of P.L.1996, c.138 (C.18A:7F-5) to clarify the notification process for school districts regarding state aid and budget submissions.
 It specifies that the "cost of living" is defined as the Consumer Price Index (CPI) as per P.L.2007, c.260.
-The commissioner is required to notify each school district of various financial metrics, including per pupil amounts and aid payable, within specified timeframes.
+The commissioner is required to notify each district of various financial metrics, including the base per pupil amount and maximum aid payable for the succeeding school year, within specified timeframes.
 The bill also establishes that for the 2008-2009 school year and beyond, aid amounts will be based on projected pupil counts, with adjustments made in the following year based on actual counts.
-Additionally, it outlines the requirements for districts to raise a general fund tax levy that meets their required local share and details the process for budget submissions and potential adjustments.
+Additionally, it outlines the requirements for districts to raise a general fund tax levy that meets their required local share.

 Advance Law: 18A:7F-5, 18A:7F-39